overture-stack/website/markdown/documentation/song/installation/configurations/index.md

 The sections below cover the essential components that must be configured for the proper functioning of the Song server:

-- [Run Profiles](./configurations/profiles.md): Define how the Song server operates.
+- [Run Profiles](/documentation/song/installation/configurations/profiles/): Define how the Song server operates.
-- [Score Integration](./configurations/score.md): Connect Song with the Score server.
+- [Score Integration](/documentation/song/installation/configurations/score/): Connect Song with the Score server.
-- [Ego Integration](./configurations/ego.md): Set up authentication and authorization.
-- [ID Management](./configurations/id.md): Manage unique identifiers for data.
+- [ID Management](/documentation/song/installation/configurations/id/): Define how to manage unique identifiers.
-- [Schema Strictness](./configurations/schema.md): Define how strictly schemas should be adhered to.
+- [Schema Strictness](/documentation/song/installation/configurations/schema/): Define how strictly schemas should be adhered to.
-- [Kafka Event Management](./configurations/kafka.md): Manage real-time data streaming events.
+- [Kafka Event Management](/documentation/song/installation/configurations/profiles/#kafka-profile-optional): Manage real-time data streaming events.